A Trail for Health and Wealth

 The Forest Lake Area Trail System (FLATS), an all-volunteer community organization, was formed in April 2009 to support the development, use, and maintenance of trails in Adair County.

-Our primary goal is to construct a 4-mile, paved multi-use trail system connecting Thousand Hills State Park and the City of Kirksville, Missouri.
+Our goal is to construct a 4-mile, paved multi-use trail system connecting Thousand Hills State Park and the City of Kirksville, Missouri.

-Construction of the first phase of the trail, an eight-foot wide concrete path between Campground #2 and the Marina in Thousand Hills State Park, was completed in December 2015.
+The first phase of the trail, an eight-foot wide concrete path between Campground #2 and the Marina in Thousand Hills State Park, was completed in December 2015.